csepka/fpu32-core/README.md

 ## License

 MIT.
-Add your name to `LICENSE` if you publish.
 The adder and multiplier cores are derived from work by Jonathan P Dawson (2013); see headers in `rtl/adder/adder.v` and `rtl/multiplier/multiplier.v`.